14 Dec Upper Cervical Chiropractic for Sciatica

 - Bulging or herniated disc

 - Bone spur on

 If you begin to feel sciatic pain, it’s a good idea to go easy with your physical activity for a bit.
 Take a few days to give your body rest, do some stretching to see if it relieves your pain, and take over-the-counter medication like ibuprofen to reduce inflammation.
 You can also try hot and cold packs on your lower back.

-If the pain continues or worsens, consider seeking help from a chiropractor for a natural and non-invasive treatment plan.
+If the pain continues or worsens, consider seeking help from a chiropractor, like Dr. David Nygaard, MS MBA, for a natural and non-invasive treatment plan.